chirpc/Portfolio/README.md

 #### Findings

 The #Senekal, #Brackenfell and #PutSAFirst movements exhibit similar descriptive properties.
 Online users in these networks are found to have a tendency or preferential attachment toward popular users.
 This means a significant proportion of engagements or interactions in the network are with or between those most prominent or central in the discourse.
 Users in this network also share tighter and closer bonds with each other than would be expected in a random network.
-In other words, users would rather communicate within a close knit group than to communicate with others outside those groups.
+In other words, users would rather communicate within a close-knit group than communicate with others outside those groups.
 This also indicates a greater likelihood of "echo chambers", where opposite or contradicting views never enter discussions and are easily dismissed.
 Naturally, this would limit the ability for ideas to be shared, information to be discredited, and perceptions to be changed.

-I explore the networks further using clustering methods and conduct positional analysis using feature based techniques to group users in similar positions or roles based on patterns of interactions and distinct features.
+I explore the networks further using clustering methods and conduct positional analysis using feature-based techniques to group users in similar positions or roles based on patterns of interactions and distinct features.
 Results from the analysis generally revealed 5 distinct clusters.
 Based on the users assigned to each cluster, I classified them as follows:

 >Observer Role: Periphery users that are far away from the centre of the discourse and have little participation or involvement.
 >
 >Spreader Role: Bridge users that are connected to users in various positions and can easily spread information across the network.
 >
->Activator Role: Active users that reply to tweets and have a high interaction and engagement with other users.
+>Activator Role: Active users that reply to tweets and have high interaction and engagement with other users.
 >
 >Informer Role: Public users that have many followers, are publicly listed and have a high global tweet count.
 >